Chat with us, powered by LiveChat arcadia music instructors and faculty at neighborhood music school

 A USC music school graduate, Suzanne has taught for over 40 years.
 Accomplishments include performing in the Indiana University Symphony, South Bend Symphony, USC Symphony, among others and teaching at the South Bend Community Schools Summer Clinic, the Idylwild Summer Music School, the Irvine Conservatory of Music, the USC Community School of Performing Arts.
 She is a creative teacher committed to excellence, providing good fundamentals for the beginner and coaching advanced students as they prepare for auditions, performances, and contests.
 Suzanne is also offering a 10% discount on lessons for senior adults ages 70+.

-Saturdays 9am - 4pm, Tuesdays 1:30pm-8:30pm
+Saturdays 9am - 4pm, Thursdays 1:30pm-8:30pm

 Lina Van (violin)Lina Van (Instructor of violin, viola)